fedesenmartin/fedesenmartin/README.md

 ### Hi there 👋

-I am ✨Federico Senmartin✨,a software developer from Buenos Aires.
+I am ✨Federico Senmartin✨ a software developer from Buenos Aires.

 - 🛠️ I’m currently working on mobile and bluetooth technologies
-- 🌱 I’ worked at software factories for all kind of different proyects
+- 🌱 I’ worked at software factories for all kind of different projects
 - 🖥️ I like to automate deploys to prod and other enviroments, saving time
 - 🌎 I speak fluent Spanish & English.
 - ⚡ Fun fact: I own a private pilot licence.